hugodiasg/fix-bugs/README.md

 # fix-bugs
-Some ways to fixed bugs that I have been finding.
+Some ways to fix bugs that I've been finding.